statamic/v2-docs/content/collections/docs/protect.md

 ---
 title: Protecting Content
-overview: Control who can or cant see each page of content.
+overview: Control who can or can't see each page of content.
 Or, even protect your whole site in one fell swoop.
 id: 87f7d503-1bbb-4cd4-95b6-073724739339
 ---